-When we become parents, we all, of course, count on the selfless help of our own mothers.
+When we become parents, we all, of course, count on the selfless help of granny.
 It seems that with their support, experience and wisdom, caring for and raising a child won’t be so difficult, but the proverbial generational conflict comes into play.
 Often help turns into serious stress – too different your approaches to each and every issue.

 The first thing that comes to mind is to throw out the new grandmother and cope with everything herself, but if you think a little, it immediately becomes clear that this is not the way out of the problem, but the entrance to another.
 Let’s talk about the problems you’re facing – perhaps we’ll see a solution too?